vardantyagi/wanderlust/README.md

 Cloudinary is used as a cloud storage to store the listing image.

-The url of the image is send from cloudinary (req.file.path) to be stored in mongoDB.
+The url of the image is send from cloudinary (req.file.path) to be stored in mongoDB.Can also edit image.

+# Database deployed on mongo atlas and project on render

 <!-- implemented full stack framework using MVC framework (to mension in resume) -->